Oven homicide: Events

-As the years passed, the son visited the home occasionally, usually staying for a couple of days.
+As the years passed, Seppo visited the home occasionally, usually staying for a couple of days.
 He also observed the house and its surrounding perimeter.
 He inspected the basement at the end of the house, with a ground bottom and stone walls, and the outdoor toilet and its surroundings a short distance apart.
 He was puzzled by the disappearance of the pile of sand that had previously been in the front yard of the cow barn.
 After a while, the boy began to suspect that his mother was no longer alive.
 He began inspecting the house's plank floors, its large attic, and the stone foundation that the building rested upon, aided by a flashlight.
 The boy also tested the seams in the wall with his fingers.
 At the top of the wall, the seams "felt like full, fine and separate pebbles".

-In 1966, the son sent a letter to the police: "I suspect that my father knows more about the disappearance of my mother than he has told me.
+In 1966, Seppo sent a letter to the police: "I suspect that my father knows more about the disappearance of my mother than he has told me.
 He has clearly opened the oven and shut it again.
 However, the oven had not been used in seven to eight years before this.
 My father was cleaning in the dark, even though another room was lit, when I arrived.
 I think the oven should be dismantled.
 My father could do anything."
 The letter was not noted.
 Later, the son wrote an article in the May 1967 issue of Elämä magazine, titled "Where do they disappear/I suspect my father is a murderer", where he suspected his father of having murdered his mother.
 When the father and son met some time after the writing of the Elämä article, the father said: "Let's just both mind our own business."

 It was only in 1972, after new investigators had been ordered to go through cold cases, that the son was contacted again, because of the letter.
 He also got to read the interrogation material related to the case.
 It contained many irrelevant rumours that had been circulating around the village.
-Small inconsistencies between the stories gave reason to inspect the son's suspicions further.
+Small inconsistencies between the stories gave reason to investigate the son's suspicions further.

 On Hilkka's name day, 27 November 1972, 12 years after her disappearance, the Turku district commissar Gunnar Kivelä and his assistant arrived in Kokemäki with a document that authorized them to dismantle the Saarinen family oven.
 The husband was moved to the police station before the police started to dismantle the oven, finding it filled with sand.
 In one metre's depth, they found the mummified head of a woman.
 After digging some more, they found a foot, and finally the entire body.
 The body was transported to Pori, the regional capital.
 The next day, the eldest son identified the body as Hilkka Saarinen, his mother.